Trailblazer780/Installing-LAMP/README.md

 ## Downloading Apache

 Before installing Apache please make sure that you have all of the VCDIST's installed.
-You can quickly get all of them from this link, or you can get the mdirectly from Microsoft. https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/
+You can quickly get all of them from this link, or you can get them directly from Microsoft. https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/

 The first step to take is to visit this website: https://httpd.apache.org/download.cgi and get the latest stable version of Apache web server.
 You then must click on the link that says Apache httpd for Microsoft Windows is available from a few third-party vendors.
 A screen shot is provided below as to where to click for this download.